 - phone: (206) 543-4215

 Dr. Eve Riskin is the Associate Dean of Diversity and Access in the UW College of Engineering and Professor of Electrical Engineering.
 She is also Director of UW ADVANCE and has been involved with the UW ADVANCE program since its inception.
 She works with Dr. Yen on developing content for the toolkit, collaborating with the remote sites, and planning and offering the Train-the-Trainer workshop.

 Dr. Joyce Yen

 Dr. Joyce Yen is the UW ADVANCE Director, who has organized and facilitated a wide variety of national and local workshops.
 She oversees the toolkit content development, leads the Train-the-Trainer workshop, and serves as the primary liaison between UW ADVANCE and the remote sites.

 Dr. Jan Spyridakis is a Professor of Human Centered Design & Engineering, UW, and served as department chair from 2008-2014.
 She works with the web developer and user researcher to ensure effective user-centered web and information design.
 She was a 2009 LEAD workshop attendee.

 Senior Research Associate, Center for Workforce Development clm16 (at) uw.edu

 Cara manages the evaluation and assessment of the LiY! project.
 As Senior Research Associate at the Center for Workforce Development, Cara serves as evaluator on several NSF- and NIH-funded projects.
 Cara earned a PhD and MA in Sociology at the University of Washington, and a BA in Sociology and BS in Psychology from the University of Pittsburgh.

-Andrew designs and develops the website he uses a user-centered design approach and will ensure the website meets the WC3 web accessibility initiative.
-He also trains the LiY! team to maintain the website.
+Andrew designed and developed the website.
+He used a user-centered design approach and ensured the website meets the WC3 web accessibility initiative.
+He also trained the LiY! team to maintain the website.